Community health worker program director

-It’s time to invest in a CHW program.
+It’s Time To Invest in a CHW Program

 A program using community health workers can considerably improve the health outcomes of community members and patients.
 This is especially true among underserved populations that are ordinarily hard for health systems to reach.